Best Artificial Intelligence Books to Read in 2025

 Domingos regards these “tribes” as pieces in a “master algorithm” to ultimately achieve a state of perfect understanding of the universe.

-How to Create a Mind: The Secret of Human Thought Revealed By Ray Kurzweil
+How to Create a Mind: The Secret of Human Thought Revealed by Ray Kurzweil

 Kurzweil’s follow-up to The Singularity is Near digs deep into neuroscience and what it can teach us about how to create an artificial brain, modeled on an actual brain.
-In doing so, he shines light on how some of the most important practical science, from evolution to relativity, had its origins in thought experiments—that is, brains just doing what they do.
+In doing so, he shines light on how some of the most important practical science, from evolution to relativity, had its origins in thought experiments — that is, brains just doing what they do.

 How do they do what they do?
 Kurzweil posits a hierarchy of “pattern-recognizers” within the brain and models the organ as a “recursive probabilistic fractal” based on anywhere from 30 million to 100 million bytes of information.
 In doing so, he outlines the “system requirements” of a machine that would have the computing power of a human brain.